 Raising your deductible can lower your monthly payments.
 Keep in mind that you should only do this if you can afford to pay the deductible if you have to file a claim.
 If you raise your deductible from $500 to $1,000 but can’t afford to pay for it, you’ll be unable to receive help from your insurance company when you need it.

 Can you get car insurance with no down payment?

 No, you can’t.
-Beware of fraudulent companies who advertise no deposit car insurance, as no reputable insurance company provides this option.
+Beware of companies who advertise no-deposit car insurance.
+It’s a clear red flag that it might be a scam, as no reputable company provides this option.

 Does auto insurance require a down payment?